In re The Boeing Company Aircraft Securities Litigation

 In October 2018 and March 2019 two Boeing 737 MAX airplanes crashed.The New York Times reported in March 2019 that the two planes that crashed lacked two safety features that Boeing sold as options on the 737 MAX aircraft.
 Based on BLB&G’s ongoing investigation, Plaintiffs believe that Boeing mislead investors about the financial prospects for its commercial airplanes business by misstating and concealing information about safety problems with the 737 MAX in the wake of crash investigations.

-Plaintiffs’ amended complaint is due on February 14, 2020.
-Defendants’ motion to dismiss is scheduled to be filed on March 31, 2020, with Plaintiffs’ opposition due on May 15, 2020, and Defendants’ reply brief in further support of their motion to dismiss due on June 15, 2020.
+Plaintiffs’ amended complaint was filed on February 14, 2020.
+Defendants’ filed their motion to dismiss on June 30, 2020.
+Plaintiffs’ opposition to the motion to dismiss is due on August 14, 2020, and Defendants’ reply brief in further support of their motion to dismiss is due on September 14, 2020.

 Other Cases of Interest